-Figure 5: Inconel 625 high temperature heat exchanger, manufactured by Voxel using electrochemical machining
+Inconel 625 high temperature heat exchanger, manufactured by Voxel using electrochemical machining.
+Source: Voxel Innovations

-In conclusion, electrochemical machining is highly suited to heat exchanger manufacturing, given its ability to create thin walls, shape typically hard-to-machine materials, preserve narrow spaces between features, and produce many features or parts simultaneously.
-If you are interested in learning more about using ECM for your heat exchanger, contact us!
-Our team of experts is happy to help.
+In conclusion, pulsed electrochemical machining is highly suited to heat exchanger manufacturing, given its ability to create thin walls, shape typically hard-to-machine materials, preserve narrow spaces between features, and produce many features or parts simultaneously.
+If you are interested in learning more about using PECM for your heat exchanger, contact us with any questions.

 This article is part of our ongoing “Applications of PECM” series that illustrates scenarios where PECM is an especially good fit.
 Find other articles in the series below:

 Manufacturing Surgical Instruments with Electrochemical Machining

 Solving Orthopedic Device Manufacturing Challenges with PECM